microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-getopenshifts.md

 ---
-title: "Open Shifts in All Schedules"
+title: "team: getOpenShifts"
-description: "Gets a list of open shifts from across all schedules the user has access to"
+description: "Gets a list of openShift objects from across all schedules the user has access to."
 author: "raulfernandes"
 ms.localizationpriority: medium
 ms.prod: "microsoft-teams"
 doc_type: apiPageType
 ---

-# Joined Teams: getOpenShifts
+# team: getOpenShifts
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Gets a list of [openShift](../resources/conversationmember.md) objects from across all schedules a user has access to.
+Gets a list of [openShift](../resources/openshift.md) objects from across all schedules a user has access to.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).